hyrmn/hyr.mn/src/site/posts/Fun-with-BenchmarkDotNet.md

 But, this part of the journey is to keep some brainstorming ideas going.
 We don't have our pragmatic hat on so we don't care about memory!

-On to a couple of more elegant ideas propsed by David...
+On to a couple of more elegant ideas proposed by David...

 First, if we're fairly sure that we will often see many requests for the same value at once, we can implement a poor cache.
 Just track what we've seen last and use that if it matches.